 6 Tips to Maximize your Profits

-In a hyper-competitive environment, such as the manufacturing industry, marginal gains are often decisive to set a company apart from competition.
+In a hyper-competitive environment, such as the manufacturing industry, marginal gains are often decisive to set a company apart from the competition.
 While managers spend most (or all) of their time working on aspects that directly affect productivity, they neglect to pay attention to hidden obstacles that can, however, ruin all their previous efforts.

-What is an hidden obstacle?
+What is a hidden obstacle?

-An hidden obstacle works in opposition to a direct obstacle that affects productivity on the first degree.
+A hidden obstacle works in opposition to a direct obstacle that affects productivity on the first degree.
 Production level running 30% below full capacity, increasing maintenance costs per machine, workforce needing 2 to 3 weeks of training or unoptimized processes are examples of direct obstacles to productivity.
 In the manufacturing industry, managing those aspects is not optional, it is vital for a business to generate positive margins and benefits.

-However, as the business grow, hidden obstacles start to appear here and there and undermine all the hard work generated to maximize productivity.
+However, as the business grows, hidden obstacles start to appear here and there and undermine all the hard work generated to maximize productivity.
 While managers and executives focus all their energy to optimize processes and workflows, companies don’t realize that the business doesn’t run as smoothly as before.
 Getting accurate information about the business is becoming harder, they use multiple software for different processes and end up juggling between operating systems that report corrupt and duplicated data.
 Those are the hidden obstacles to productivity, they don’t have a direct impact on the efficiency of the shop floor, but they prevent businesses to operate seamlessly.
-Inaccurate data prevent managers from taking informed decision, accounting takes days or weeks to put together instead of hours, the complications are many, and drip down all over your organization.
+Inaccurate data prevent managers from taking informed decisions, accounting takes days or weeks to put together instead of hours, the complications are many, and drip down all over your organization.
 Here are the 6 most common hidden obstacles that impact your business efficiency.

 6 most common hidden obstacles: